mkbarpande19/AI_Summarizer/README.md

  - Handling the onclick and submit functionality
  - Implemented copy to clipboard functionality

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`VITE_RAPID_API_ARTICLE_KEY`

 ## Installation

 Install open AI summarizer app with npm